Medicaid Crisis Planning

 Sudden Changes and Big Decisions

 Change is life’s only constant.
 Sometimes these changes strike without warning.
 If you or a loved one has experienced a sudden illness or serious accident, you understand how abruptly everything can change.
-Are you or a loved one suddenly in need of nursing home care?
 Finding and affording quality care on short notice can be stressful and draining.
 We can help you determine the best options for care and how to qualify for Medicaid to help finance them.

 Long-term Care: Counting the Cost

 Long-term care is expensive, and these costs only continue to increase as baby boomers age.
-Although the range varies depending on where you live, according to the Genworth Cost of Care Study for 2020 the median annual cost of a private nursing home room in Texas was $80,300 with a 3% annual increase projected.
+Although the range varies depending on where you live, according to the annual Genworth Cost of Care Study the median annual cost of a private nursing home room in Texas was $101,525 last year.
 With improved medical care, the average life span of adults also is increasing; this translates into more years of care at increasingly higher rates.
 Without some sort of financial assistance, these costs could be financially devastating.
 In fact, your entire life savings could be quickly depleted within a few years of needing long-term care.
 This is where Medicaid can help.

 Medicaid is a joint federal and state program to assist those with low income and limited resources.
 In Texas, Medicaid covers the cost of nursing home care for those who qualify but provides very little coverage for in-home care or assisted living.
 Qualifying for Texas Nursing Home Medicaid can be extremely difficult, but paying for a nursing home without it could be all but impossible.